kavingray/wp-ui/readme.txt

 I would love to hear about it.
 Please contact me [here](http://kav.in/contact)

-= I need exclusive skins for my site dedicated to open source! =

-Long live the Open Source!
-Contact me [here](http://kav.in/contact) straight away.

 = How can i support this plugin? =

 You can start off by recommending this plugin!
-Feel free to distribute the plugin or atleast an word about it.
 You could start with the social networks [here](http://kav.in/donation), maybe.

 == Screenshots ==